stleerh/documents/blogs/cli/index.md

 By: Julien Pinsonneau

 Installing an entire observability stack may be hard to handle and not worth in some cases.
-That's why we are introducing Network Observability CLI as developer preview !
+That's why we are introducing Network Observability CLI as a technical preview !
 This first version of the tool allow users to capture `flows` or `packets` running a simple command.
 It reuse the netobserv components without the need to install and configure operator(s).

 ## Architecture